Princess and dragon: Diversions

 In some stories, mostly in more recent literary works, the cliché involving princesses and dragons is somehow twisted to create a more exciting or humorous effect.
 For example, in The Paper Bag Princess, the princess came to realize that her prince was even more obnoxious than the dragon, and refused to go with him, preferring to skip off into the setting sun alone instead.
 In some versions, the princess may also befriend, tame, personally defeat, or even be turned into a dragon herself.
-Indeed, there are a few examples when a curse or spell transforms a princess into a dragon or similar creature (e.g. an alligator, giant bird, or fictional reptile species) or merges her with a mystical object.
-For instance, in Atlantis: The Lost Empire, the Atlantean princess is called upon by the crystal that detects a threat and merges with her before she is locked in the crate by Commander Rourke and, after being rescued by Milo and his allies from Rourke, creates a force field to protect the city from an incoming lava.
+Indeed, there are a few examples when a curse or spell transforms a princess into a dragon or similar creature (e.g. an alligator, giant bird, or fictional reptile species).
 In such stories, the transformed princess usually aids her sweetheart in a battle against a force of evil.
-In The Swan Princess, for example, Princess Odette is transformed into a swan, and she helps her lover triumph in a battle against the sorcerer Rothbart, who has the power to transform himself into a hideous beast (a manifestation of a lion, wolf, and bear).
+In The Swan Princess, for example, Princess Odette is transformed into a swan, and she helps her lover triumph in a battle against the sorcerer Rothbart, who has the power to transform himself into a hideous beast (a manifestation of a lion, wolf, bear and bat).